Traveling with a Baby

 Bathtime?
 If you want to bring a separate infant/toddler bathtub with you, take a look at the Munchkin Inflatable Duck Tub that is recommended for 6-24 months.

 We flew from DC to San Francisco when my son was four-months-old and the day after my daughter turned two.
 It was quite an adventure having two adults, two car seats, luggage for four people for a week, two little ones, diaper bag, carry-ons, etc. It’s exponentially more difficult to fly with two babies/young-toddlers than one.
-I imagine it gets easier once one kid is old enough to walk through the airport and carry their own bag.
+I imagine it gets easier once one kid is old enough to walk through the airport carrying their own bag.